pairshaped/curlingio-docs/docs/event-management/draw-schedule.md

 Curling I/O will do it's best to automatically generate your draw schedule when you ask it to do so.

-**Important: Regenerating an existing schedule will wipe it out and start from scratch.**

 The auto-generation will use matching [draw schedule templates](/docs/club-management/draw-schedule-templates) provided by Curling I/O or custom templates specific to your club.
 If there's more than one matching draw schedule template, you will be prompted to choose which one to use.